 Self-driving, watch out for the traffic police just beyond the border on the Kyrgyz side.
 There is a stop sign that should not be ignored; even when stopping, a bribe could be solicited.
 Further updates in this post.

-From Karakol it is possible to get a local minibus to the beginning of the final road to the border (roughly 5km) for 150 som, although some might not be able to find it.
-You can catch this from the west side of Ak-Tilek Bazaar, just ask around for Karkara, and they will kick you out near the border.
-On the Kazakh side, there is no public transport, but people will be willing to give a lift if you can wait for them, otherwise, the border guards can call their taxi friends in Kegen – 20$ for the car to Almaty.
+Karakol -> Almaty: From Karakol it is possible to get a local minibus to the beginning of the final road to the border (roughly 5km) for 150 som.
+The minibus does not run often, do not rely on it.
+You can try to catch it from the west side of Ak-Tilek Bazaar, just ask around for Karkara, and they will kick you out near the border.
+On the Kazakh side, there is no public transport, but people will be willing to give a lift if you can wait for them.
+The border guards can call their taxi friends in Kegen: expect to pay 20$ for the car to Almaty.
 Camping or staying in a yurt with locals is an option if you get stuck near the border.

 Alatau: A hiking path from Almaty to Lake Issyk-Kul.
 This was once one of the top hiking trails in the Soviet Union, but at the moment this border post cannot be crossed by foreigners, or even locals.